-Though the federal government does not require private employers to offer paid family leave — the Family and Medical Leave Act allows up to 12 weeks of unpaid leave annually — some states have enacted legislation to create mandatory family leave insurance programs to provide money for caregivers and new parents.
+Though the federal government does not require private employers to offer paid family leave — the Family and Medical Leave Act allows up to 12 weeks of unpaid leave annually — some states, including Maine and Minnesota in 2023, have enacted legislation to create mandatory family leave insurance programs to provide money for caregivers and new parents.

 Three years ago, about 48 million people in the United States provided unpaid care to older or disabled adults.
 On average, they devoted nearly 24 hours a week to caregiving.

 When the next Caregiving in the U.S. study from AARP and the National Alliance for Caregiving in about two years, the numbers may go up because of the increasing number of older Americans.
 From 2015 to 2021, the population of adults 65 and older increased by more than 17 percent, according to the Census Bureau.
 The amount of time caregivers spent on days they looked after their loved ones averaged nearly five hours in 2020 and 2021, a 68 percent increase from 2015-16, the federal Bureau of Labor Statistics’ (BLS) American Time Use Survey shows.

 Such numbers have pushed state and federal lawmakers to take a new look at providing paid leave for caregiving and other family responsibilities.
 Less than a quarter of U.S. workers had access to employer-provided paid family leave in 2021, the BLS says.

 Action in state legislatures

 AARP has long advocated for a national policy on paid family and medical leave.